Anonymous Meeting in Networks

-For the deterministic setting a lot of effort has been dedicated to the study of the feasibility of rendezvous, and to the time required to achieve this task, when feasible.
+For the deterministic setting a lot of effort was dedicated to the study of the feasibility of rendezvous, and to the time required to achieve this task, when feasible.
 For instance, deterministic rendezvous with agents equipped with tokens used to mark nodes was considered, e.g., in~\cite{KKSS}.
-Deterministic rendezvous of two agents that cannot mark nodes but have unique labels was discussed in \cite{DFKP,KM,TSZ07}.
-These papers are concerned with the time of rendezvous in arbitrary graphs.
-In \cite{DFKP} the authors show a rendezvous algorithm polynomial in the size of the graph, in the length of the shorter label and in the delay between the starting time of the agents.
-In \cite{KM,TSZ07} rendezvous time is polynomial in the first two of these parameters and independent of the delay.
+Deterministic rendezvous of two agents that cannot mark nodes but have unique labels was discussed in \cite{DFKP,KM,TSZ14}.
+These papers were concerned with the time of rendezvous in arbitrary graphs.
+In \cite{DFKP} the authors showed a rendezvous algorithm polynomial in the size of the graph, in the length of the shorter label and in the delay between the starting time of the agents.
+In \cite{KM,TSZ14} rendezvous time is polynomial in the first two of these parameters and independent of the delay.

-Memory required by two anonymous agents to achieve deterministic rendezvous has been studied in \cite{FP,FP2} for trees and in \cite{CKP} for general graphs.
-Memory needed for randomized rendezvous in the ring is discussed, e.g., in~\cite{KKPM08}.
+Memory required by two anonymous agents to achieve deterministic rendezvous was studied in \cite{FP,FP2} for trees and in \cite{CKP} for general graphs.
+Memory needed for randomized rendezvous in the ring was discussed, e.g., in~\cite{KKPM11}.